Stuff We Love

 What is Amazon Prime Day?

-Think of it as Amazon’s annual retail celebration—Amazon Prime Day is literally 36 hours of deals, steals, and lowered prices for those who are Amazon Prime members.
+Think of it as Amazon’s annual retail celebration—Amazon Prime Day is literally 48 hours of deals, steals and lowered prices for those who are Amazon Prime members.
 In years past, Instant Pots have received major price slashes.
 Learn which one you should look for this year.

-Bigger than ever, Prime Day (and a half) will tack a full additional six hours of shopping—from 30 hours in 2017 to 36 hours this year—with an impressive one million-plus deals exclusively for Prime members around the world, plus select deals at all Whole Foods Market stores in the United States.
+Bigger than ever, Prime Day will tack a full additional twelve hours of shopping—from 36 hours in 2018 to 48 hours this year—with an impressive one million-plus deals exclusively for Prime members around the world, plus select deals at all Whole Foods Market stores in the United States.